 Audio-Visual Technician (A/V Tech)

 The AMU Technical Services staff is responsible for the set-up, operation and maintenance of the AMU Technical Services Inventory.
-This includes equipment housed in the AMU, Weasler Auditorium, Varsity Theatre, Union Sports Annex and Al McGuire Center.
-Technical Services provides audio-visual reinforcement for everything from concerts, conferences, sporting events and theatrical productions.
+This includes equipment housed in the AMU, Weasler Auditorium, Varsity Theatre, and Union Sports Annex.
+Technical Services provides audio-visual reinforcement for everything from concerts, conferences, and theatrical productions.
 Student techs report directly to the Technical Services Coordinator and Technical Services Student Manager.
 Skills learned and used in this position include: live sound reinforcement, theatrical lighting design, and various skills related to computing and data projection.

 Brew Cafe Administrative Office Assistant